 The Schengen freedom, however, brought concerns over uncontrolled terrorism, trafficking, illegal immigration and more, which turned the Schengen zone into a widely discussed and controversial topic between EU interior ministers.
-The area where travelers could travel without passport was once considered one of the greatest achievements of the European Union.
-It is now seen more like a free pass for crime.
+The area where travellers could travel without a passport was once considered one of the greatest achievements of the European Union.
+It is now seen more like a free pass for a crime.

 Some European leaders now suggest to “fix” the problem as they simply impose border controls to the borderless zone.
 The French and German interior ministers, for example, proposed border controls for up to 30 days if there is an increase in immigrant flow.

 The Austrian minister, Johanna Mikl-Leitner, also expressed support to the Franco-German proposal, saying: “The commission should act as a kind of early warning system and should propose concrete measures which should then be implemented.”